“The whole world is both rising and setting, a turning sphere, a travelling star.” ~ Ibn Arabi

 Sadly we live in a world in which the healthy spiritual functions and connections of humans with the world are often supressed and manipulated.
 Many modern societies are entangled in multiple spiritual, mental and social diseases such as eating disorders, badly treated mental and social ailments, drug addictions and similar.
 The Islamic world itself fights for it’s survival in the face of an ever expanding Capitalism that treats the world as it’s colony.
 Unfortunately also within the Islamic world various poisons in disguise were released and create their damage, amongst them chemical party drugs and Psychiatric medications.

-What many people who take Ayahuasca and Haoma and other spirit brews learn about this world, is that we are all part of One world, that all is spirit, and that we are surrounded and part of a spiritual world.
-All is connected, all lives, all has consciousness, and even more so, all consciousness is in itself spirit.
+What many people who take Ayahuasca and Haoma and other spirit brews learn about this world, is that we are all part of One world, that all is spirit, and that we are surrounded and part of a spiritual world, which is exactly the message of Islam.
+Islam’s teachings are about ONE.
+All is connected, all lives, all has consciousness, and all consciousness is itself spirit.
 Such revelations are a direct negation of everything that large segments of Western psychology and psychiatry tell us about our nature and the nature of this world.
-It also leads straight to the God experience and the revelation that matter is only a side show of many in this world.
+It leads straight to the God experience and the revelation that matter is only a side show of many in this world.